Marc MacYoung?

 Unfortunately, many people think that fighting harder is the secret to

 effective fighting.
 And why shouldn't they?
-That's an idea that has been
+That's an idea that has

 Mixed Martial Arts sporting events and